|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed February 11, 1942

 Only Lerew managed to bail out.
 His parachute opened just before he impacted the jungle.
-The rest of the crew failed to escape.
-Pilot Lerew survived and evaded the Japanese.
-He escaped by boat with the help of coastwatchers.
+Afterwards, he managed to evade the Japanese and later escaped by boat with the help of Allied coastwatchers.

 Recovery of Remains